 As you select the relevant options from the dropdown, you can observe the custom GAQL query displayed in the query box.
 You can also use the Reset and Edit query buttons to reset or change the query respectively.

 The following image shows a sample custom GAQL query:

-For more information on the schedule types, refer to the Common Settings guide.
+For more information on the Full Refresh and Incremental sync modes, refer to the Common Settings guide.

-You can find your Google Ads customer ID in the top right section of your dashboard, as shown:
+You can find your Google Ads customer ID in the top right section of your dashboard:

 A conversion window is defined as the time period after the user interacts with an ad (clicks, video views, etc.) during which a conversion is recorded in Google Ads.

 Is it possible to have multiple Cloud Extract sources writing to the same schema?

 Yes, it is.
 RudderStack associates a table prefix for every Cloud Extract source writing to a warehouse schema.
 This way, multiple Cloud Extract sources can write to the same schema with different prefixes.

 How does RudderStack count the events for Cloud Extract sources?